-Fortunately, before the first game, Duval County Public Schools sent their boy and girl middle-school and high-school student-athletes to free health screenings, held each year by the Jacksonville Sports Medicine Program at two locations: Wolfson Children’s Hospital and Nemours Children’s Clinic, Jacksonville.
+Fortunately, before the first game, Duval County Public Schools sent their boy and girl middle-school and high-school student-athletes to free health screenings, held each year by the Jacksonville Sports Medicine Program at two locations: Wolfson Children’s Hospital and Nemours Children’s Health, Jacksonville.
 The screenings, which have been offered for three decades by volunteer pediatric healthcare providers and support staff, include sports physicals and pediatric cardiology tests.

 “My whole football team did our screening, but I was the only one who wasn’t cleared,” remembered Nigeire.
 He had been flagged to be examined by a pediatric cardiologist William Marvin, MD, at the screening because he reported his heart beating abnormally fast with exercise and that when he got hit during practice, his heart would race.